abdheshnayak/GoHTMLX/README.md

 ```

 ## How It Works
-1. **Transpilation:** Gox takes JSX-like syntax written in Go and transpiles it into valid Go code.
+1. **Transpilation:** govelte takes JSX-like syntax written in Go and transpiles it into valid Go code.
 2. **Code Replacement:** The transpiler replaces `r.Render` function calls with the generated Go code.
 3. **Dynamic Rendering:** The resulting Go code produces dynamic HTML structures, leveraging Go's capabilities for server-side rendering and component-based architecture.